Forced Turnover: Evaluating Pressing Effectiveness in Soccer

 Feature Importance

-contributed approximately 70% of total model importance.
-This variable describes how the ball carrier got in possession of the ball, which could be an interception, reception, recovery, among others.
-When we looked at the actual turnover probabilities, pressing the ball carrier who got the ball from an interception led to a high turnover rate, approximately 74% of the time (Table 2).
+Variable importance analysis showed that start_type contributed approximately 70% of total model importance.
+This variable describes how the ball carrier gained possession of the ball, which could be an interception, reception, recovery, etc. When we looked at the actual turnovers, pressing sequences where the ball carrier gained possession from an interception led to a high turnover rate, approximately 74% of the time (Table 2).
 This aligns with tactical principles employed at the highest levels of professional football.
 As Domenec Torrent, Pep Guardiola’s former assistant coach at Manchester City, explained: “When we lose the ball it’s very important for Pep to press high in five seconds.
 If you don’t win it back within five seconds then make a foul and go back” (Torrent, cited in Manchester Evening News).
-This immediate pressing approach, particularly effective when opponents have just gained possession through interceptions, reflects the vulnerability window that our data quantifies, demonstrating why start_type
+This immediate pressing approach, particularly effective when opponents have just gained possession through interceptions, reflects the vulnerability window that our data quantifies, demonstrating why start_type is an important predictor of successful pressure outcomes.

 Limitations

 Our analysis uses only MLS data, limiting generalizability to other leagues with different tactical styles, player quality, or physical demands.
+We had access to NWSL 2023 season data but decided against training on MLS and testing on NWSL, as these two leagues vary greatly.

 Future